GamesCrafters/GamesmanPuzzles/README.md

 Run from the base directory of the respository
 ```
-python server.py
+python -m puzzlesolver.server
 ```
 to access the webserver.
-The server should be running at http://127.0.0.1:5000/puzzles/.
+The server should be running at http://127.0.0.1:9001/puzzles/.

 ## Exploring GamesmanPuzzles
 Tips for exploring this repository: